 For example:

-• Your competitors have significantly more links and you want to build your own backlink profile.
+- If your competitors have significantly more backlinks, you may need to build your own backlink profile through targeted outreach..

 Once you have a link building strategy, you need to establish benchmarks to measure the tangible impact of your content.